 The Master of Science program requires a minimum of 48 semester hours.
 Students completing the master’s degree meet the academic and clinical practicum requirements for the Certificate of Clinical Competence offered by the American Speech-Language-Hearing Association.

 Students entering the master’s program with a bachelor’s degree in speech-language pathology are required to take the following courses: COMD 6221 Voice Disorders, COMD 6222 Stuttering, COMD 6320 Motor Speech Disorders, COMD 6377 Assessment and Treatment of Adult Neurogenic Disorders, COMD 7303 Dysphagia, and COMD 7378 Assessment and Treatment of Language Disorders in Preschool and School-Age Children.
 Students must also complete approved elective courses and practicum/internship totaling 48 credit hours.
-In addition to the required courses listed above, students must complete a minimum of three courses in the areas of language disorders in children and language disorders in adults., Two courses must be completed in one area and one course in the other.
+In addition to the required courses listed above, students must complete a minimum of three courses in the areas of language disorders in children or language disorders in adults, Three courses must be completed in one language disorders area and two courses in the other.
 Students enroll in Practicum (HCS 7380) or Internship (COMD 6630) each semester in order to earn the necessary clock hours for certification and licensure.
 In general, a maximum of 9 semester hours of Practicum/Internship may be counted toward the minimum 48 semester hours required for the degree.
 Exceptions to the above requirements must be approved by the program head.

-Students who wish to earn a clinical master’s degree while pursuing doctoral study may apply for combined master’s/doctoral study.
+Students who wish to earn a clinical master’s degree while pursuing doctoral study in Communication Sciences and Disorders, Cognition and Neuroscience, or Psychological Sciences may apply for combined master’s/doctoral study.
 Students approved to enroll in both master’s and doctoral courses pursue an individualized plan of study leading to both degrees.

 All students seeking the master’s degree in Communication Disorders must pass a written comprehensive examination.
 A thesis is optional.

 Students entering the program who lack undergraduate preparation in speech-language pathology or audiology are required to take a specified 15 semester hours of preparatory courses.
-These courses may be taken at UT Dallas in conjunction with graduate coursework or may be taken at another university.
+These courses may be taken at U.T.
+Dallas in conjunction with graduate coursework or may be completed at another university.